EstateJS/sites/docs/docs/tutorial/4-data.md

 # Create a Data element

-**Data** elements are used to persist structured data similar to how a database table or spreadsheet works except they're TypeScript and their properties are the data you want persisted.
+**Data** elements are used to persist structured data similar to a database table or spreadsheet except they're TypeScript and their properties are the data you want persisted.

 Let's create an `Entry` data element to persist the `firstName` and `date` of people who sign the log book.